Explore debt relief programs and other options so you can find the fastest, easiest way to get out of debt.

 Mortgage Forgiveness Debt Relief Act of 2007 extended into 2018

-So, let’s say you have a short sale on your home.
+For example, let’s say you have a short sale on your home.
 You sell the home for $50,000 less than the remaining balance on your mortgage.
 In normal circumstances, that $50,000 would be treated as taxable income.
 But, as long as you fill out Form 1099-C and the amount forgiven is less than $2 million, you qualify for the exclusion.

 Is there a government program for credit card debt relief?

 No. The government does not have any relief programs that forgive or repay consumer credit card debt.
-There are, however, several ways that the government regulates credit card debt relief programs:
+There are, however, several ways that the government regulates credit card relief programs:

 - The FTC regulates debt relief companies to make sure they provide services as advertised.